 Developed in response to growing enthusiasm for health system integration, HSO:76000 Integrated People-Centred Health Systems (IPCHS) addresses the how of integration for both policy-makers and health systems/authorities – providing evidence-based direction on how to implement integrated care and services in accordance with international best practices.

-The revised version of the standard includes evidence-based and co-designed criteria and guidelines at the macro (policy) and meso (operational) levels.
+The standard includes evidence-based and co-designed criteria and guidelines at the macro (policy) and meso (operational) levels.
 It includes ten key design principles that will assist service planners and decision-makers in implementing health and social service integration within their systems to: improve population health, provide better health care experiences, increase engagement for clients and providers, reduce the costs of care, and improve the quality and safety of care.

 The design principles include: